evortriede/PumpController/README.md

 To calibrate the Max Chlorine value, which is the value that the ESP32 will read from the CL17 when it is sending 20mA to the current to voltage converter.
 Set the CL17 to maximum recorder output as follows:

-1. Open the  cover of the CL17 so the keypad is accessable
+1. Open the  cover of the CL17 so the keypad is accessible
 2. Press the MENU key
 3. Press the UP ARROW key until SETUP is displayed
 4. Press the ENTER key